CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The DomainAuth protocol involves the following key workflows:

-1. **Organisation Setup:**
+### Organisation Setup

-  - The organisation must have DNSSEC properly configured for its domain.
+First, the organisation must have DNSSEC properly configured for its domain.

-  - The organisation generates an asymmetric key pair (RSA) and self-issues an X.509 certificate.
-  - The organisation publishes a DomainAuth TXT record at `_domainauth.<domain>` containing its key information.
+Then, the organisation must generate an asymmetric key pair and publish its public key information in a DomainAuth TXT record at `_domainauth.<domain>`.

-2. **Member Registration:**
-  - The organisation issues X.509 certificates to its members (users and bots).
-  - For users, certificates include the username in the Common Name.
-  - For bots, certificates use the at sign (`@`) as the Common Name.
-  - Each certificate contains appropriate extensions for its intended use context.
-3. **Signature Production:**
-  - **Member signatures:**
-    - Members use their private keys to sign content.
+Multiple such records are allowed, which can be useful for key rotation or binding different keys to different services.

+### Certificate Issuance

+The organisation must self-issue an X.509 certificate using its private key, or reuse an existing certificate valid during the intended validity period.

+When issuing a member certificate, the organisation must distribute it along with the organisation certificate.
+This can be done with a member id bundle, which is desirable in services meant to be used offline as it also contains the DNSSEC chain.

+### Signature Bundle Production

+A member would produce a signature bundle as follows:

+1. Use their private key to produce a CMS SignedData structure, encapsulating the member's certificate.
+2. Obtain the DNSSEC chain from the DomainAuth TXT record.
+If not provided by the organisation (e.g. in the form of a member id bundle), the member will have to resolve it or retrieve it from a cache.
-    - The signature is packaged with the member's certificate, the organisation certificate, and the DNSSEC chain into a signature bundle.
+3. Construct a signature bundle with the CMS SignedData structure, the organisation certificate, and the DNSSEC chain.

-  - **Organisation signatures:**
-    - The organisation uses its private key to sign content directly.
-    - The organisation MUST include member attribution to indicate which member authored the content.
+Similarly, an organisation would produce a signature bundle as follows:

+1. Use its private key to produce a CMS SignedData structure, without encapsulating the organisation's certificate.
+2. Resolve the DNSSEC chain from the DomainAuth TXT record, or use a cached chain valid during the intended validity period.
-    - The signature is packaged with the organisation certificate and the DNSSEC chain into a signature bundle.
+3. Construct a signature bundle with the CMS SignedData structure, the organisation certificate, and the DNSSEC chain.

-4. **Signature Verification:**
-  - Verifiers extract and validate the DNSSEC chain to confirm the organisation's public key.
+### Signature Bundle Verification

+The verification process involves validating the entire chain of trust as follows:

+1. Verify the DNSSEC chain.
-  - The organisation certificate is validated using the public key from the TXT record.
+2. Verify the organisation certificate using the public key from the TXT record.
-  - For member signatures:
-    - The member certificate is validated against the organisation certificate.
-    - The digital signature is verified using the member's public key.
-  - For organisation signatures:
-    - The digital signature is verified using the organisation's public key.
-    - The member attribution is extracted and presented to the user.
+3. Determine the certificate of the signer of the CMS SignedData structure.
+If it is an organisation signature, use the organisation certificate.
+Otherwise, use the certificate of the member, which is encapsulated in the CMS SignedData structure.
+4. Verify the CMS SignedData structure against the certificate of the signer.
-  - Additional checks ensure the signature is valid for the intended service and time period.
+5. Verify that the signature is valid for the intended service and time period.

-Each of these workflows contributes to the overall security and integrity of the DomainAuth ecosystem.
+Alternatively, the verifier can start with the digital signature, then verify the organisation certificate and finally the DNSSEC chain.

+For more detailed information on the verification process, particularly regarding validity periods, see {{verification-process}}.

 # DNS Integration